 Reuse and recycling-minded product design is indispensable to realize a recycling-oriented society.

 The policy has been revised as needed to meet social trends, market conditions and internal activities at the Group.
-Since 2015, the policy has been used under a new name, the Policy on Environment-friendly Design.
+Since 2015, the policy has been used under a new name, the Design Policy for End-of-Life.

 We have developed compatible labels that maintain the purity and quality of recycled plastics even after the used parts are dissolved and reused with the labels left on them.
 The labels have been used for multifunctional copiers, printers and facsimiles since 1994.
 Eliminating the need to remove the labels has cut 14 minutes from the copier recycling process (for general models), as well as the need to discard the used labels, thereby improving manufacturing efficiency and reducing waste treatment costs.

 With these measures, we were able to launch products made with parts containing more than 20% recycled plastic starting in 1999.
 Since then, the measures have been greatly contributing to the increased use of recycled plastic by Ricoh.

 For the exterior covers of products screws and claws are often hidden to ensure appearance quality and reduce fastening parts.
 While meeting the original purposes, this may make dismantling difficult or lead to parts being damaged, which has an adverse impact on reuse and recycling.
 In considering the problem, the Design for Environment Workshop held discussions with relevant divisions and decided to include a clause in the policy on indicating the position of hidden screws and claws used on exterior covers in order to improve the efficiency of dismantling work.